Liberty Universalist Church and Feasterville Academy Historic District: Giles Chapman

-Giles Chapman (1748–1819) was born in Newberry District, South Carolina in 1748.
-His parents had arrived in America from Bridlington, England in 1725 and first settled in Virginia.
+Giles Chapman (1748–1819) was born in Newberry District, South Carolina, in 1748.
+His parents had arrived in America from Bridlington, England, in 1725 and first settled in Virginia.
 They later migrated to South Carolina.
 Chapman married Mary Summers, the daughter of Joseph Summers.
 Both the Summers and Chapmans were notable Dunkard families in the Newberry area.
-John Belton O’Neall, a contemporary of Chapman, wrote “He began to preach in 1782.
+John Belton O’Neall, a contemporary of Chapman, wrote, "He began to preach in 1782.
 Often have I heard his discourses.
-He was beyond all doubt an eloquent and a gifted preacher; and seemed to me to be inspired with a full portion of the holy and divine spirit, which taught ‘God is Love.’”

-Although Martin and Chapman preached universal salvation, they and their Dunkard followers did not consider themselves Universalists.
-That is, the Brethren stressed religion as a way of living rather than as conformity to a confession of faith or an alliance with a denomination.
+He was beyond all doubt an eloquent and a gifted preacher; and seemed to me to be inspired with a full portion of the holy and divine spirit, which taught ‘God is Love.’"
+Although Martin and Chapman preached universal salvation, they and their Dunkard followers did not consider themselves Universalists, per se.

-Elijah Linch next took up the leadership in preaching Universalism.
-Linch is the transition agent for the Brethren in their evolution to the public acceptance of Universalism.